ClaudiuChelcea/ClaudiuChelcea/README.md

-### Hello! 💻 CSE student here passionate about the gaming industry 🎮
+### 💻 CSE student here passionate about the gaming industry 🎮
 ### My sword ⚔️ is C# and my shild 🛡️ is C++
 ### Nice to meet you 😉